 For the purposes of the test, you are not expected to know the complete range of steps and options progressing into the patient’s future, but the exam will challenge you to infer the best next step in the context of the given scenario.
 As you prepare for boards, training your mind to make this second cognitive step will help you focus on what the question is asking.

-Focus on Resource Utilization and Relevance in Today’s Exams
+Focus on Resource Utilization and Relevance in Today’s Board Exams

 As you consider the answer to a question, keep in mind the matter of resource utilization.
 Good test questions now ask about best practices, which can include your use of resources.
 ABIM’s interest in resource utilization, as evident in its “Choose Wisely” campaign, may be reflected in test questions.
 This is one example of how the relevance of exams to real-life practice has improved in the past decade.
 ABIM and other organizations have moved away from testing esoterica and now focus more on situations that a physician is likely to see in practice.
 But just because a question is relevant, with a familiar scenario, does not mean that it is easy.

-Tie All These Strategies Together for Exam Success
+Tie All These Strategies Together for Board Exam Success